cnuis2cool/GPSTrainings/README.md

 ## Create your pull request :point_down:

+> Pick an issue from [issues](https://github.com/cnuis2cool/GPSTrainings/issues)

+> Mention you are working on the selected issue, so that others will not touch it.

 > [Fork this repository](https://help.github.com/articles/fork-a-repo/)

 > Clone the forked repository from your account

 > Add your changes to the respective folder.

+> Test your changes locally

 > Commit your changes with an appropriate message.